 You are allowed to have one shed on your plot and either a greenhouse or a poly tunnel.

 Where possible, put structures at the rear of your allotment plot or as directed by your Allotment Association, Redditch Borough Council or Bromsgrove District Council.

-A gap of at least 60 centimetres (2 feet) should be left between any structure and the boundary fence of any private garden alongside the allotment.
+A gap of at least 2 meters should be left between any structure and the boundary fence of any private garden alongside the allotment.

 You should not build structures with permanent foundations.
-Sheds or greenhouses may be supported on temporary foundations that are a maximum of 22 centimetres (9”) deep and laid dry (eg the structures should be placed on a slabbed base or gravel base but not affixed to the ground or the base by means of fixings or by driving posts into the ground).
+Sheds or greenhouses may be supported on temporary foundations that are a maximum of 22 centimeters (9”) deep and laid dry (eg the structures should be placed on a slabbed base or gravel base but not affixed to the ground or the base by means of fixings or by driving posts into the ground).
 No sub-ground foundations shall be permitted.

 Excluding green houses and poly tunnels, the structure shall be finished in mid/dark green/brown or black in colour using paint or approved wood preservative

 For the avoidance of doubt, any structures which do not fall within the criteria set out on this page you may require an application for planning

 permission in addition to Landlord Consent.
 This includes any desire to erect more than 2 structures on an allotment plot or to erect